 - Other duties as assigned

-- Effective project management skills
+- Effective project management skills essential

 - Excellent oral and written communication and listening skills

-- Initiative, drive, common sense, and flexibility
+- Initiative, drive, common sense, creative flair and flexibility essential

 Qualified candidates, please submit a resume and cover letter to: